 The FASD Network needs you if:

-- You are passionate about creating a future where there are no prenatal alcohol exposed births and that all individuals living with FASD can reach their full potential.
+- You are passionate about creating a future where there are no new FASD births and that all individuals living with FASD can reach their full potential.

 - You are excited about being part of a hard working and respectful, diverse team.

-- You have the time and energy to spend 2 – 4hours a month conducting board work: attending monthly board meetings, participating in committee work, and being an ambassador for the Central Alberta FASD Network in your community.
+- You have the time and energy to spend one hour per month conducting board work: reviewing materials, attending quarterly board meetings, participating in committee work, and being an ambassador for the Central Alberta FASD Network in your community.

 We are especially interested in speaking with you if: